 - From Engage to Acceleration, materials demonstrate questions progressively increasing in rigor and complexity which leads to grade-level proficiency throughout the lesson.
-For example, in Similar Figures, increasing levels of Depth-of-Knowledge (DOK) questions are provided for teachers throughout these activities and lessons. - Tasks in materials increase in rigor and complexity as the learning scaffolds concrete understanding into representational and abstract thinking.
-For example, in Proportional Relationships, students begin the unit by recalling what they know about constant rates of change from grade 6.
-With progressive increases in both rigor and complexity, Explore has students work through consecutive tasks including finding unit rates, calculating
+For example, in Proportional Relationships, increasing levels of Depth-of Knowledge (DOK) questions are provided for teachers throughout these activities and lessons. - Tasks in materials increase in rigor and complexity as the learning scaffolds concrete understanding into representational and abstract thinking.
+For example, in Equations and Inequalities, students begin the unit by recalling what they know about equivalent expressions from grade 6 and grade 7.
+In the Explore, students solve equations and write inequalities.
+Then in the Elaborate and Evaluate, students practice solving and writing equations and inequalities with variables on both sides using spiraled review concepts before demonstrating learning in the Standards-Based Assessment and Skills Quiz, which both include varying response types.

-- measurement conversions, and both finding and using the constant of proportionality.
-In the Explain, students demonstrate learning by finding unit rates and using the constant of proportionality.
-In the Elaborate and Evaluate, students practice applying the concepts alongside spiraled review before demonstrating learning in the Standards-Based Assessment and Skills Quiz which both include varying response type questions. - In every unit, the materials provide DOK level 1-4 questions to increase rigor and complexity.
+• In every unit, the materials provide DOK level 1-4 questions to increase rigor and complexity.
 Skills Quizzes and Math Chats include facilitation directions with level 1 recall questions focusing on facts, details, definitions, and procedures with one correct answer.
 Standards-Based Assessments, Show What You Know activities, and Interactive Practice include level 2 skill/concept questions where students apply skills and concepts by answering how and why questions with one correct answer.
-Explore activities and Anchor Charts provide level 3 strategic-thinking questions which require reasoning, planning, and defending conclusion and allow for multiple answers and approaches.
+Explore activities and Anchor Charts provide level 3 strategic-thinking questions that require reasoning, planning, and defending conclusions and allow for multiple answers and approaches.
 Choice Boards and Mathematical Modeling Tasks contain level 4 extended-thinking questions that emphasize real-world applications and new situations with complex reasoning, planning, and multistep processes required.
 These questions are embedded throughout the lesson and found in the Teacher Guide in the "Home" section under Scope Overview in each unit.
-For example, "Rational Numbers, Acceleration, Would You Rather" contains a level 4 prompt for students to "use mathematical reasoning and creativity to justify" their answer to the provided Would You Rather question.
+For example, Real Numbers, Acceleration, Would You Rather contains a level 4 prompt for students to "use mathematical reasoning and creativity to justify" their answer to the provided Would You Rather question.